Skip to content

 separator

-a string that will serve as the field separator
+a character string to be used as a field separator

-a string formed by concatenating the elements of the value array, separated by the separator string.
+a character string formed from the concatenation of array elements value separated by the chain separator.

 5.2.2.
 The System.Text.StringBuilder class

-Previously, we mentioned that methods of the String class applied to a string S1 return another string S2.
-The System.Text.StringBuilder class allows you to manipulate S1 without having to create a string S2.
-This improves performance by avoiding the proliferation of strings with very short lifespans.
+Earlier, we said that the methods of the String that applied to a string of characters S1 made another chain S2.
+The class System.Text.StringBuilder allows you to manipulate S1 without having to create an S2 chain.
+This improves performance by avoiding the multiplication of chains with a very limited lifespan.

 StringBuilder()